Randy Hughes: Professional career

-Hughes was selected by the Dallas Cowboys in the fourth round of the 1975 NFL Draft.
+Hughes was selected by the Dallas Cowboys in the fourth round (96th overall) of the 1975 NFL draft.
 He was one of 12 rookies who made the team that year - hence the "Dirty Dozen" nickname for the Cowboys 1975 draft, that helped the team reach Super Bowl X. From the start, his skills earned him comparisons to Cowboys great Cliff Harris.

 Super Bowl XII was arguably his best game as a professional, registering 5 tackles, an interception and two fumbles recoveries, while earning MVP consideration.

 During his first four seasons, he played mostly as a nickelback and served as the backup to Harris and Charlie Waters.
 In 1976, he had a chance to start 2 games after Harris was injured, and in 1979, he started in place of Waters, who sat out the entire year with an injured knee.
 On December 8 1979, he dislocated his right shoulder playing against the Philadelphia Eagles, which became an injury that eventually would end his career.

-In 1980 he was the likely replacement for the retired Harris at free safety, but he missed most of the year, after reinjuring his right shoulder during pre-season and it being operated on twice He was replaced in the starting lineup by Dennis Thurman.
+In 1980 he was the likely replacement for the retired Harris at free safety, but he missed most of the year, after reinjuring his right shoulder during pre-season and it being operated on twice.
+He was replaced in the starting lineup by Dennis Thurman.

 In 1981 he was projected as a starter, but dislocated his right shoulder while playing against the Los Angeles Rams in pre-season.
 The injury would open the door for rookie Michael Downs to earn the free safety job and for Hughes decision to retire before the start of the regular season.

 Although he played six seasons and recorded 9 interceptions with the Cowboys, his career never fully blossomed because of recurring shoulder injuries.
 He tied a team record with interceptions in 3 straight playoff games.